Elnifio/CHTeam/Minizon/README.md

 db.create_all()
 exit()
 ```
-Finally, run the following commands to start application and it is running on *http://127.0.0.1:5000/*
+Next, run the following commands to start application and it is running on *http://127.0.0.1:5000/*
 ```bash
 pip install requirements.txt
 export FLASK_APP = app.py